AGitmit/Studying_projects/Twitter_clone/Readme.md

 # Switter (Twitter simple clone)
 ### REST API project using Flask framework.

-This small back-end project is supposed to clone the basic behavior of Twitter -
+This small back-end project is supposed to clone the basic behavior of Twitter with two seperate independent apps as micro-services -
 #### User operations
 * Handle user registration.
 * User login and authentication.